CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 Consortium continues to do some limited testing with this forcing dataset.
 Monthly average data for fsw, cldf, fsnow are read.
 6-hourly data for Tair, uatm, vatm, rhoa, and Qa are also read.
-Users are encouraged to switch to the JRA55 :ref:`JRA55forcing` dataset, and this atmosphere forcing dataset may be deprecated in the future.
+Users are encouraged to switch to the JRA55 (see :ref:`JRA55forcing`) dataset.
+This atmosphere forcing dataset may be deprecated in the future.